meepdeew/ReadingList/README.md

         ...)
 ```

-Inspired, at least in part, by the book stacks from The Paris Review (left):
+Inspired, at least in part, by a stack of books from [The Paris Review](https://www.theparisreview.org/) (left):

 ![Side by Side](./res/side_by_side.png)